Domini International Opportunities FundSM

 Past performance is no guarantee of future results.
 The Fund’s returns quoted above represent past performance after all expenses.
 The returns reflect any applicable expense waivers in effect during the periods shown.
 Without such waivers, Fund performance would be lower.
 Investment return, principal value, and yield will fluctuate.
 Your shares, when redeemed, may be worth more or less than their original cost.
 See shares Performance above above for more complete performance information, including returns current to the most recent month-end, which may be lower or higher than the performance data quoted.
 See the prospectus for further information.

-The Domini International Opportunities Fund is subject to certain risks including foreign investing, geographic focus, country, currency, impact investing, and portfolio management risks.
+An investment in the Domini International Opportunities Fund is not a bank deposit and is not insured.
+The Fund is subject to certain risks, including the loss of principal, foreign investing, geographic focus, country, currency, impact investing, portfolio management, and information risks.
 Investing internationally involves special risks, such as currency fluctuations, social and economic instability, differing securities regulations and accounting standards, limited public information, possible changes in taxation, and periods of illiquidity.
 These risks may be heightened in connection with investments in emerging market countries.

 The Adviser’s evaluation of environmental and social factors in its investment selections and the timing of the Subadviser’s implementation of the Adviser’s investment selections will affect the Fund’s exposure to certain issuers, industries, sectors, regions, and countries and may impact the relative financial performance of the Fund depending on whether such investments are in or out of favor.
 The value of your investment may decrease if the Adviser’s or Subadviser’s judgement about Fund investments does not produce the desired results.
 There is a risk that information used by the Adviser to evaluate environmental and social factors, may not be readily available or complete, which could negatively impact the Adviser’s ability to evaluate such factors and Fund performance.
 You may lose money.